 Remember when you could smoke on the London Underground?

 The first time I travelled on the London underground, sometime in the mid 70s, passengers smoked nonchalantly.
-Indeed this was just before separate smoking and non-smoking cars had been introduced.
-This would be unthinkable today for two reasons.
-First because the non-smoking majority no longer tolerates tobacco pollution, but more to the point, because attempting to light up on most tube lines anytime between 7:30 and 9:00am could very easily ignite other passengers as the mean gap between standing persons is seldom more than an inch (or 2.54 cm to be exact).
+This was just before separate smoking and non-smoking cars had been introduced and would be unthinkable today for two reasons.
+First, because the non-smoking majority no longer tolerates tobacco pollution, but more to the point, because attempting to light up on most tube lines anytime between 7:30 and 9:00am could very easily ignite other passengers as the mean gap between standing persons is seldom more than an inch.
 Banning smoking on public transport led to a temporary improvement in air quality, soon offset by a higher density of passengers.
 You see if I don't have to share the same room with you, personally I don't care whether you smoke.
-Indeed if we share a large hall, I might tolerate your smoking fairly well, but if we have to share a metaphorical phone box, I might object to your smoking.
+Indeed if we share a large hall, I might tolerate your smoking fairly well, but if we have to share a metaphorical phone box, I might object.
 Spiked Online's panacea would have even more people happily choosing whether to smoke.
 We'd need to quadruple the London Underground network.
-First we'd have to double it to cope with the current volume of passengers and then double it again to have separate networks for smokers and non-smokers.
+First, we'd have to double it to cope with the current volume of passengers and then double it again to have separate networks for smokers and non-smokers.
 More people means subjugating ourselves to greater control over each others' lives.
 If you live in a small close-knit community you don't need extensive databases of sexual predators and potential terrorists, because everyone knows other members of the community and has time to vet occasional newcomers, but when people move house at the drop of a hat and few residents have any roots in the neighbourhood, we have to rely on the police, social services, CCTV cameras and RFID chips to defend us against dangerous individuals in our midst.
 Whether you like or not overcrowding not only reduces individual freedom and rights, but also tends to impact negatively on community relations.